heinthanth/bare/README.md

 Will document later.
 You'll have to know about PSR (PHP Standards Recommendations).

+## Known Issues

+Because of using Laravel Eloquent ORM, project was mixed with some of Laravel's Facade classes.
+But, they won't work.\
+I mean there's a Hash class, but if you try `Hash::make("Hello")`, then, it'll throw Exception about Facade root.
+Sorry for such inconvenience.

 ## Installation

 Currently, under development.
 Simple `git clone` will help you!